Find an AMI that meets the requirements for your EC2 instance - Amazon Elastic Compute Cloud

 5. (Optional) Choose the Preferences icon to select which image attributes to display, such as the root device type.
 Alternatively, you can select an AMI from the list and view its properties on the Details tab.

 6. Before you select an AMI, it's important that you check whether it's backed by instance store or by Amazon EBS and that you are aware of the effects of this difference.
-For more information, see Storage for the root device.
+For more information, see Root device type.

 7. To launch an instance from this AMI, select it and then choose Launch instance from image.
-For more information about launching an instance using the console, see Launch an instance using the new launch instance wizard.
+For more information about launching an instance using the console, see Launch an EC2 instance using the launch instance wizard in the console.
 If you're not ready to launch the instance now, make note of the AMI ID for later.

 You can use the describe-images Amazon CLI command to list only the AMIs that match your requirements.
 After locating an AMI that matches your requirements, make note of its ID so that you can use it to launch instances.
 For more information, see Launch your instance in the Amazon Command Line Interface User Guide.